-1.1 The Employer hereby recognizes the Union as the exclusive bargaining representative for all full-time and regular part-time employees of the Okanogan County Auditor's Office, Treasurer's Office, the Assessor's Office, and Clerk's Office as certified by the State of Washington, Department of Labor, and Industries in Case No. SK-1623, dated September 16, 1974, and amended Case No. SK-1623, E-76-115.
-Effective January 1, 2009, the Employer additionally recognizes the Union as the exclusive bargaining representative for all full-time and regular part-time employees of the Okanogan County Juvenile Court Services Department.
-This Agreement shall not include the Chief Deputy Assessor, Chief Deputy Auditor, Chief Deputy Treasurer, Chief Deputy Clerk, the CASA Volunteer Coordinator, or other employees at Okanogan County.
+1.1 The Employer hereby recognizes the Union as the exclusive bargaining representative for all full-time and regular part-time employees of the Okanogan County Juvenile Department, excluding supervisory and confidential employees and all other employees of Okanogan County as certified by the State of Washington, Department of Labor and Industries in Case No. SK-1623, dated September 16, 1974, and amended Case No. SK-1623, E-76-115.